selivan/thinclient/docs/INTERNALS.md

 Overlays(optional) are mounted using AUFS. `/AUFS` helper directory is used to make it work.

+Apparmor is removed, because it's profiles are not compatible with root FS mounted indirectly.

 ## Debug
 To look what's happening, helper scripts `extract-initrd.sh` and `extract-rootfs.sh` may be usen to extract generate initrd and rootfs to `unpacked-initrd` and `unpacked-rootfs` directories.